webhintio/hint/packages/hint-compat-api/docs/compat-api-html.md

 ```

 The `scoped` attribute of the [style][style] element is deprecated
 and was removed in Firefox 55.
-Targeting Firefox browsers of versions
+Targeting Firefox versions 55 and up
-55 and up will trigger the hint.
+will trigger the hint.

 ```html
 <style scoped>